aglassoforange/cse15Lab/May_9.md

 ./chapter-11.txt
 ```

-* correction:small description about what I am testing.
+* correction: small description about what I am testing.
 example 2:
 I am trying to find the file with 1 in it. adding a star in the front and behind would repsent n characters.
 ```